-The Institute of Education has consistently high employment rates and is a first-class teacher training facility with outstanding support and pastoral care as recognised by Ofsted.
+The Institute of Education has consistently high employment rates and is a first-class teacher training facility with outstanding support and pastoral care.

 Our distinctive Secondary PGCE courses are all planned and delivered in collaboration with partner schools, other child-based settings and the local community.